-Here are a house-full of tips to go green for your next holiday dinner party!
+Here are a houseful of tips to go green for your next holiday dinner party!

-Invitations: Send out an “e-vite” instead of paper invitations.
-Or, go for a greener paper option such as 100 percent post-consumer recycled paper, or seed paper from companies like bloomin that can be planted by your invitees after they’ve read the invitation.
+Send out an “e-vite” instead of paper invitations.
+Or, go for a greener paper option such as 100 percent post-consumer recycled paper, or seed paper from companies like Bloomin that can be planted by your invitees after they’ve read the invitation.

-Name cards: If you are a planner and like to have place cards so your guests know where to sit, you can collect fall leaves or flat pieces of bark or wood from outside, and write your guests names on them in a marker that contains non-toxic soy ink.
+If you are a planner and like to have place cards so your guests know where to sit, you can collect fall leaves, flat pieces of bark or wood from outside, or even pieces of cardboard from your recycling bin, and write your guests names on them in a marker that contains nontoxic soy ink.
 Not only does this save on paper, but it adds a natural, rustic fall look to your dinner table.

-Plates, Cups & Silverware: Opt for the reusable plates and silverware.
+Opt for the reusable plates and silverware.
 If you don’t have enough for the number of guests coming, ask guests to bring their own set from home.
 If you would rather not deal with the hassle of cleaning all those dishes, opt for compostable dinnerware from companies like bambu or Susty Party.
-We also carry several reusable plate and cutlery choices at the Earth911 store.

-Drinks: Support your local breweries by finding locally-made beer using Craft Beer’s brewery map of the U.S. If you’re not a beer drinker, search for organic or biodynamic wine selections, or local craft liquor at your neighborhood liquor store.
+Support your local breweries by finding locally-made beer using Craft Beer’s brewery map of the U.S. If you’re not a beer drinker, search for organic or biodynamic wine selections, or local craft liquor at your neighborhood liquor store.
 If you need to purchase single serve beverages, those in aluminum cans or glass jars and the better option over plastic bottles in terms of recycling.
-Vodka you thing?
-Read up on the importance of organic vodka and where to find them.
+Vodka your thing?
+Make sure you pick an organic vodka and why it’s important.

-Decorations: If you are as frequent a thrift store patron as I am, you will know that thrift stores tend to stockpile holiday décor during the holiday season.
-Check out your local thrift store to see what kind of second-hand holiday decorations you can find — you never know what kind of vintage treasures await you!
+If you are as frequent a thrift store patron as I am, you know that thrift stores tend to stockpile holiday decorations during the holiday season.
+Check out your local thrift store to see what kind of second-hand decorations you can find — you never know what kind of vintage treasures await you!

-Transportation: Encourage your friends and family to carpool, walk, bike or take public transportation to your party.
-Provide some kind of secret prize as an incentive for guests that don’t come in a car – like a reusable bag for groceries or a holiday treats.
+Encourage your friends and family to carpool, walk, bike, or take public transportation to your party.
+Provide some kind of secret prize as an incentive for guests who don’t drive alone — perhaps a reusable bag for groceries or holiday treats.

-Heating: Holiday parties oftentimes bring folks indoors from the cold winter weather.
-All that body heat means you don’t need to keep your house or apartment at the temperature you usually have it at when it’s just you and your family hanging out at home.
+Holiday parties often bring folks indoors from the cold winter weather.
+All that body heat means you don’t need to keep your home at the temperature you usually have it at when it’s just you and your family hanging out.
 With the oven going and the heat your guests generate, you can definitely turn down the heat in advance of guests’ arrival.